 Did you know that by 2040, artificial intelligence (AI) is expected to help increase retail profitability by 60%?
 After several years of falling profits and high-profile store closures, it’s cause for renewed optimism.

-By harnessing AI-powered predictive analytics, brick-and-mortar retailers can turn their data into a continuous source of strategic insight.
+By harnessing data science and AI-powered predictive analytics, brick-and-mortar retailers can turn their data into a continuous source of strategic insight.
 That in turn can drive initiatives that boost sales, build loyalty, and bring shoppers back to physical stores.